pettni/smooth/README.md

 ### Bezier curve evaluation and fitting

-Available for `LieGroupLike` types, see spline/bezier.hpp.
+Available for `LieGroup` types, see spline/bezier.hpp.

 Bezier splines are piecewise defined via [Bernstein polynomials](https://en.wikipedia.org/wiki/Bernstein_polynomial) and pass through the control points.
 See examples/spline_fit.cpp for usage.

 ### B-spline evaluation and fitting

-Available for `LieGroupLike` types, see spline/bspline.hpp.
+Available for `LieGroup` types, see spline/bspline.hpp.

 B-splines have local support and generally do not pass through the control points.
 See examples/bspline.cpp and examples/spline_fit.cpp for usage.